 Lennie, paralyzed, stood there.
 Had he eaten a bug?
 No, the chocolate was the only taste in his mouth.
 He was sure he would know the difference.
 "He ate a bug!"
 The boys were still shouting.
 "Lookitall the bugs, and he ate some of them!"
 By now the fifth and sixth grade boys had gathered around.
 Angela, still giggling, was pointing at him.

 "Hey, kid, did you really eat a bug?"
-It was Charlie, the biggest boy in his class.
+It was Charlie, the biggest and most popular boy in his class.
 There was awe in his voice as he asked it.
-Anthony, the little loudmouth who was so funny in class, said, "Hey, hey, would you eat another one?
+Anthony, the little loudmouth who was always so funny, said, "Hey, hey, would you eat another one?
 That's neat."
 Lennie looked around at the crowd of boys who had never even spoken to him and quietly picked up one of the little sowbugs.

 The gang of boys, so noisy a moment ago, became totally silent.
 Looking around, he saw several of them holding their breath.
 Even Angela was quiet.
 He closed his eyes, and with great nonchalance, tossed it in the air and opened his mouth.
 He had never ever been able to catch candy or nuts the way Mikza did.
 Not ever.